taocpp/PEGTL/doc/Actions-and-States.md

    : tao::pegtl::seq< tao::pegtl::one< '#' >, tao::pegtl::disable< cons_list > > {};
 ```

-This also allows using the same rules multiple times with different actions within the grammar.
+This also allows using the same rules multiple times with different actions within a grammar.

 ## Changing States